 - Refine your deck again: Take the time to make the required modifications that you were instructed to make.
 Even though it’s tempting to attempt to get by with your present deck.

-- Rehearse your presentation: Most individuals underestimate the number of times they should practise a pitch or presentation.
+- Rehearse your presentation: Most individuals underestimate the number of times they should practise before a pitch contest or presentation.
 Practise it as many times as necessary until you can go through it without questioning what will happen next.
 Therefore, you wont be focused on trying to recall your pitch and it will go a lot smoother.
 You’ll be more completely present in the moment and able to convey your enthusiasm.

 - Be ready for questions: After you’ve given your pitch, most pitch competitions include a quick question-and-answer session.
 Be ready with answers to every common and difficult question you could be asked, and practise giving them.
 Smart investors will want to know that you can objectively recognise possible hurdles know how to overcome them.